Samsung/tizen-docs/docs/application/native/guides/ui/efl/learn-edc-part.md

   - `max [width] [height]`

     Sets the maximum size of the state.
+A size of -1.0 means that it is ignored in one direction.

   - `step [width] [height]`